 Below, I outline what happens when you don’t get enough sleep, and the benefits of establishing a healthy sleep routine.

 Poor sleep can kill your willpower to eat clean and exercise

 One of the effects of not getting enough sleep is an increase in appetite.
 Your levels of satiety—that natural feeling of being full after a large meal—can also be skewed.

 This can lead to craving sugary and unhealthy carbohydrates and fats that you otherwise wouldn’t choose to eat.
 Frequently indulging in these cravings can offset your fitness goals, lead to weight gain, impair night time muscle growth, and reduce sleep quality.
 Poor sleep quality also increases the risk of obesity.

-People who consistently got fewer than 5 hours of sleep each night had significantly different levels of hormones driving hunger (ghrelin) and satiety (leptin) compared to those who slept an average of 8 hours a night.
+People who consistently got fewer than five hours of sleep each night had significantly different levels of hormones driving hunger (ghrelin) and satiety (leptin) compared to those who slept an average of eight hours a night.

 Second, when you are sleep-deprived, you often don’t have the energy to exercise.
 Being fatigued at the start of the day can create an excuse to not exercise that day, and feeling chronically tired makes it very difficult to consistently exercise.

 The bottom line is that sleep deprivation can lead to unwanted weight gain and a lack of workout intensity that can further harm the quality of your sleep and athletic performance.

 Your body undergoes a number of important recuperative and restorative processes during sleep.
 These processes include “reset” of nerve cells in the brain, clearance of toxic waste, and most importantly for athletes, tissue repair, muscle growth, and the release of anabolic hormones.